codr7/shi/README.md

 The following types are provided.

 ### Binding
-The type of registers.
+The type of bindings (values in registers).

 ### Bool
 The boolean type has two values, `T` and `F`.

 ### Int
-Signed 32-bit integers.
+Signed 64-bit integers.

 ### Macro
 The type of macros like `method` and `if`.